 Your customers typically defer to your knowledge base when they have questions about the product.
 Update all your tutorials, articles, and videos to include everything about the new feature and keep customers informed about how they can better use the product after the feature launch.

-Just launched?
+Just launched a new feature?
 Gather feedback for continuous product growth

 Collecting user feedback is crucial for understanding their needs, preferences, and pain points.
 By monitoring the right metrics, companies can measure success and pinpoint areas where they can optimize for business growth.